-G Material issue Indicate Detionals for Financial implications S. No. whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Air Quality Risk identifying it as risk: 1) Health Impact- Polluted air will impact health.
-2) Environmental Impact: Polluted Financial Implications: 2 Water Management Water Scarcity Risk significant concern for refineries, as they require substantial amounts of water for their operations.
-With increasing water stress Implementing water
+S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) Air Quality Risk identifying it as risk: 1) Health Impact- Polluted air will impact health.
+2) Environmental Impact: Polluted 1.
+Adopt latest available pollution control technologies 2.
+Adopt good environment management systems, and prioritize compliance with air quality regulations Financial Implications: Poor air quality has significant economic consequences.
+It can lead to increased healthcare costs due to the treatment of air pollution-related illnesses.
+Oil refineries are subject to stringent environmental regulations that govern air emissions.
+Meeting these regulatory requirements often involves installing and maintaining expensive pollution control equipment such as scrubbers, catalytic converters, and monitoring systems.
+Compliance costs include capital investments, operational expenses, and regular maintenance to ensure compliance with air quality standards.
+Failure to meet regulatory standards can result in fines, penalties, or even closure of the facility, leading to substantial financial losses.
+2 Water Management Water Scarcity Risk significant concern for refineries, as they require substantial amounts of water for their operations.
+With increasing water stress Implementing water Negative Financial implications: Water scarcity can lead to unwanted shutdowns and increased costs for water acquisition or treatment, disruptions in operations,

-· · · · · ·

-summers or due to and reputational damage.
+summers or due to mınımıze water and reputational damage.

-These can result in
+increased domestic consumption during These can result in

 demand, refineries financial losses for the

-face the risk of water Investing in water refinery.
+Investing in water refinery.

 scarcity.
-This can lead recycling and reuse -
+This can lead recycling and reuse

 to operational technologies to reduce

-disruptions, regulatory freshwater intake and
+freshwater intake and

-challenges, and decrease reliance on
+decrease reliance on

 external water sources.

 Identifying water Conducting regular

-water risk assessments
+coarcity as a rick halps water risk assessments

-scarchy as a risk nelps to identify vulnerable
+the refinery to identify vulnerable

+areas and develop

-proactively address the areas and develop
+proactively address the contingency plans

-issue and develop contingency plans.
+issue and develop Developing alternative

-strategies to mitigate Developing alternative

-its impact. water supply sources
+strategies to initigate water supply sources

-like desalination
+its impact. like desalination

 facilities, domestic

 sewage treated water.

 In order to conserve

 river water for domestic

 and general public

 purpose and to reduce

 fresh water intake for

 industrial usage, MRPL

 has set up a

 Desalination plant at

 Thanirbhavi site,

 Mangalore to meet the

 present demand of 30

 MLD (6.6MGD).
 Final

 product water, is likely

 to be expanded up to 70

 MLD or 15.4 MGD in

 future.

 Utilization of Mangalore

 City Sewage treated

 water in refinery, which

 resulted in reduction of

 fresh water consumption.

 At present about 3-4

 MGD being used.

-3. Crisis and Risk Diele Company has The approach includes Negative financial
+3. Crisis and Risk Risk Company has The approach includes Negative financial

-5. Risk maintained risk measures to reduce the implications are expected
+Management Management KIOK maintained risk measures to reduce the implications are expected

-Management register in line with impact or likelihood of in the event of risk playing
+register in line with impact or likelihood of in the event of risk playing

 SEBI LODR risk. out.

-out.

-Guidelines identified
+1

-under Critical,
+Guidelines identified under Critical,

 Significant, Moderate and Low risks.
 Expert services are engaged periodically.
 Risk owners undertake mitigation measures which are reported to Board/committee for any further directions.
 4. Emission & Emission management Opportunity The Company has implemented top technologies for energy benchmarking across sites.
 MRPL's Energy Roadmap 2030 addresses climate change and the Nation's Net Zero Agenda.
-The strategy aims to consolidate its refining business, expand in the oil and gas value chain, diversify into r e n e w a b l e s , petrochemicals and explore new avenues.
+The strategy aims to consolidate its refining business, expand in the oil and gas value chain, diversify into r e n e w a b l e s, petrochemicals and explore new avenues.
 Positive 5.
-Data Privacy and Information Security Risk Hacking, Phishing, Ransomware and Data encryption, Data leak, Impersonation, Un a u thorized access, Damage to organization reputation etc. 2.
-3. software.
-Complied with the requirements of Negative 1.
+Data Privacy and Information Security Risk Hacking, Phishing, Ransomware and Data encryption, Data leak, Impersonation, Unauthorized access, Damage to organization reputation etc. requirements of Information Security Management Negative 1.
 Business disruption and downtime 2.
 Reputational Damage 3.
 Ransom demand for data decryption.